glacials/friendly_uuid/README.md

 - Where should `twos.dev/users/a` lead now?

 To address this nuance, FriendlyUUID cleverly truncates URLs _past_ uniqueness.
-It truncates URLs _as long as the URL remains the eldest of its uniqueness siblings_.
+It keeps truncating characters _as long as the URL remains the eldest among its collisions_.

 In other words, after the above example, `A`'s URL continues to be `twos.dev/users/a`, because when its UUID is truncated to `a` it remains the _eldest of all records whose UUIDs start with `a`_.

-And when `twos.dev/users/a` is accessed, FriendlyUUID knows that the record being asked for is the _eldest record that starts with `a`_.
+And when `twos.dev/users/a` is accessed, FriendlyUUID knows that the record being asked for is the _eldest record_ that starts with `a`.

-With this tweak, records always have the shortest possible URL, their URLs never change, and one URL always points to one record—all conventional rules about URLs are followed.
+With this tweak, records always have the shortest possible URL, their URLs never change, and one URL always points to one record—all conventional rules about URLs are followed, and no extra state was stored!

 [2]: https://www.w3.org/Provider/Style/URI

 #### Disadvantages
 There are two disadvantages to this approach.

-As with many stateless algorithms, you pay in machinepower.
+1. As with many stateless algorithms, you pay in machinepower.
 In this case, the queries to discover the shortest-possible URL are quite expensive compared to O(1) lookups.
 (The query to discover a record _given_ a URL remains cheap.)

-As well, the hard removal of the `A` record in the example above will cause `twos.dev/users/a` to point to `B`, rather than to 404 as a user might expect.
-This can be worked around by soft-deleting records rather than hard-deleting them.
+2. The hard removal of `A` in the above example will cause `twos.dev/users/a` to point to `B`, rather than to 404 as a user might expect.
+This can be worked around by choosing to soft-delete records whenever you would normally hard-delete them.

 ### Why use UUIDs?
 There are a few of reasons you might want to use UUIDs as primary keys over